sangwin/Angular-Universal-Server-Side-Rendering/README.md

 This is a sample application for Angular Server Side Rendering.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5 and [Angular Universal](https://angular.io/guide/universal).

 ## Development server